aenodehi/Time_Series_Track/README.md

-## K Means Clustering Algorithm Immplementation with make_blobs datasets
+## HierarchicalClustering Implementation with iris datasets

 ### Subjects & Challenges:
 - Unsupervised Machine Learning
-- Plot elbow curve for finding the best WCSS
-- Validating k value with 'Kneelocator' & 'Silhoutte scoring'
+- *This method is for a variety of data while KMeans is for numerical data*

 ### Setup Instructions